 Aside from the comps strategy, appraisers sometimes use what’s called the cost approach to determine fair market value, especially when the home is unique and there aren’t many comps to weigh it against.
 In the cost approach, an appraiser considers the previous sale price of the lot and estimates the cost of construction to replace the home on the property, factoring in depreciation and subtracting that from the value.

 No. Fair market value is an estimation of a property’s worth, typically determined by a real estate professional based on factors such as condition, location and the market value of comparable properties in the same area.
 Assessed value, on the other hand, is the worth placed on a property by a local government (via an individual property assessor) for the purpose of taxation — specifically, property taxes.
-The market value and assessed value of a property do not necessarily have to match, and the assessed value does not necessarily affect a home’s fair market value or resale value.
-In fact, the two are often slightly out-of-sync, with assessed values lagging current market values.
+The market value and assessed value of a property do not necessarily have to match, and in fact often don’t, with assessed values lagging current market values.

 No. A home’s appraised value is the opinion of a licensed, objective appraiser.
 This professional assessment is typically used by the buyer’s mortgage lender as a kind of safety precaution, to make sure that the home is worth the loan amount.
 Appraised values are often lower than fair market values.